umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 	+ Token name = `LHCI_GITHUB_APP_TOKEN`
 	+ Value = `[value from the message you saw earlier]`

+💡️ Understand why we are adding this as a secret.
+Hint, we added `LHCI_GITHUB_APP_TOKEN` in our actions file which exposes this as an [environment variable](https://docs.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables).

 ### 4.3.
 Make lighthouse mandatory